peshrus/peshrus.github.io/_posts/2020-12-29-liquibase-docker-maven.markdown

 date:   2020-12-29 15:21:00 +0100
 categories: liquibase docker maven
 ---
-# How to check Liquibase scripts using Docker during Maven build

 The example below shows how to run the project Liquibase changelog files against Oracle DB.
 The same approach can be used with any database.
 Enjoy!